BudzowskiPiotrek/Modem_Family/README.md

 # 🚇 CentriMetro - Management System (Modem Family)

-This is a comprehensive Java-based desktop application designed for the administrative management of **Metro Málaga** services.
+This is a comprehensive Java-based desktop application designed for the administrative management of **Centri Metro** services.
 The platform integrates user administration, remote file management via FTP, and SMTP communication, all built on a robust architecture synchronized in real-time through Sockets.
 ---

 ## 📸 Visual Interface / Interfaz Visual